stripe/poncho/README.md

 As your API grows you'll probably start to need custom parameter types.
 These can be useful to ensure parameters are both valid and converted into suitable values.

 To define a custom parameter, simply inherit from `Poncho::Param`.
-For example, let's define a new param called `CardHashParam`.
+For example, let's define a new parameter called `CardHashParam`.
 It needs to validate input via overriding the `validate_each` method, and convert input via overriding the `convert` method.